compulim/til/README.md

    - Why the sample/scaffold/template is not using/encouraging `useCallback` at all?
       - Why web component devs are not familiar with `useCallback`/`useMemo`?
    - Maybe it's opinionated, but my opinions aren't about their opinions, it's about their facts
+- UI is good for desktop, not great for mobile (too small, etc.)
+   - If you want "write once", it is still okay

 ## 2023-12-24